nextgis-borsch/borsch/README.md

 3.1.
 You need to add the relevant scripts from common_cmake to 'cmake' directory
 3.2.
 Add cmake instruction (if it is not present):
 SET(CMAKE_MODULE_PATH ${CMAKE_SOURCE_DIR}/cmake ${CMAKE_MODULE_PATH})
+4. Preferably cmake via include(util) should extract version from header file or another files and report it colored
+5. Preferably add Find<library name>.cmake with version check (see.
+FindGEOS and FindPROJ)
+6. Create FindExt<library name>.cmake with library repository name and some optional variables

 # License